brenton/brenton.github.io/_books/lost-connections.markdown

 talk about importance of this research and quarantine, crippled life.
 -->

 It's afternoon on a slow Sunday and I'm thinking about {{ page.author }}'s _{{ page.title }}_.
-I've had an unusual amount of time to reflect on my last year's worth of reading.
+I've had an unusual amount of time to reflect on my last year of reading.
 Seven days ago around this time I was limping home in my wife's arms after spraining my ankle playing soccer with my kids.

 Turns out I broke my 5th metatarsal.
 That small little bump on the bottom right side of my right foot connects several important tendons and ligaments that provide stability.
 My two-hundred and five other bones are doing just fine, but this small one took me down.